wotakumoe/wotaku/mangag.md

 ![365 Days To The Wedding; The sfx here is どよおーん” (“Doyoooon”) which means “depressed atmosphere”](/static/glossary/manga/sfx.png)

-> In this image you can see the parallel lines at the tops.
+> In the sfx image you can see the parallel lines at the tops.
 These are symbols; works like sfx.
 These symbols may be used with or without sfx.
+They can have multiple meaning depending on the context.
+Like in the next image, it means shock.
 ![Life With an Ordinary Guy Who Reincarnated Into a Total Fantasy Knockout ep.
 5](/static/glossary/manga/symbol.gif)

 #### Splash Page